 UVAI

 90 UVAI was first discovered as a spectral residual quantity in near-UV wavelengths (330–380 nm) which measures the departure of observed spectral contrast from that of a pure molecular atmosphere (Herman et al., 1997).
 Significant changes in the spectral dependence of backscattered UV radiances were frequently associated with the presence of absorbing aerosols, such as dust, carbonaceous aerosols, and volcanic ash.
-This phenomenon provides a physical basis for UVAI, which yields large positive values for absorbing aerosols over ocean and land (including deserts), as well as above clouds and snow/ice-covered surfaces.
+This phenomenon provides a physical basis for UVAI, which yields large positive values for absorbing aerosols over ocean and land (including deserts and snow/ice-covered surfaces), as well as above clouds.

 95 This makes UVAI an excellent tracer for airborne dust (Prospero et al., 2002).
 Compared to a pure molecular atmosphere, dust particles reduce the spectral contrast of backscattered UV radiances by absorbing the Rayleigh scattered radiation from beneath the dust layer (Torres et al., 1998; de Graaf et al., 2005).
-Moreover, dust tends to be more absorbing at shorter wavelengths,

 100